izivkov/GShockTimeServer/README.md

 You may have some watches that you prefer **not** to connect to the server.
 For example, certain Edifice models attempt to connect frequently, which can interfere with connections from other watches.

-To prevent the server from connecting to specific models, you can manually list them in your `config.ini` file under the `excluded_watches` setting:
+To prevent the server from connecting to specific models, you can manually list them in your `config.ini` file, ocated at $HOME/.config/gshock/config.ini, under the `excluded_watches` setting:

 ```ini
 excluded_watches = ["DW-H5600", "OCW-S400", "OCW-S400SG", "OCW-T200SB", "ECB-30", "ECB-20", "ECB-10", "ECB-50", "ECB-60", "ECB-70"]
 ```
-This file is located at `$HOME/.config/gshock/config.ini`

-After editing the configuration file, restart the service for the changes to take effect:
+Then restart the service for the changes to take effect:
 ```
 sudo systemctl restart gshock.service
 ```